greboid/poozles/README.md

 -->
 ```
 After this include the html content of the puzzle, linking to any of the files in the folder

+A guess box is added automatically and guesses submitted are handled and display the result with alert()